 The project has involved extensive stakeholder and public engagement activity, which we facilitated through direct liaison, environmental design briefings, imagery and event attendance.

 Our studies were used to inform the design brief for an international bridge design competition and the presiding competition jury panel.
-We were retained to join the bridge design team as Landscape Architect, Ecologist, & Visualiser, to support the design competition winners, Architect William Matthews Associates and Structural Engineers NEY & Partners.
+We were retained to join the bridge design team as Landscape Architect, Ecologist, & Visualiser, to support the design competition winners, Ney & Partners with William Matthews Associates.
 Their stunning 72m long, twin cantilevered design, joins the two sides of the Castle.
 Slender rock anchors ensure the delicate structure barely touches the ground.

 Across the site, sensitively designed project interventions have developed from a deep understanding of the sense of place of Tintagel Castle and the components, materials and habitats that make this landscape so special.
 In-depth and iterative design discussions with experts from English Heritage, Historic England, Natural England and Cornwall Council, (including the Cornwall Design Review Panel,) have informed and guided the process.
 The resultant designs, with their delicacy of installation bring accessibility and protection as well as drama and intrigue to the stunning coastal headland.